 Taxis, pedicabs, and ride shares are readily available as well.

 After your long exhaustive day of sight-seeing, you’re going to need a place to crash.
 Austin is widely known for its amenities and extensive hotel accommodations.

 There are plenty of hotels to choose from, making an Austin trip accessible for any traveler.

 The most lavish hotels in Austin would be the Driskill or Hotel Grandica Austin, putting you in a central location to many of the city’s sights.

-Alternatively, many hotels such as the Rodeway Inn and Suites, Super 8 Downtown, or Airbnb’s are available at a lower cost and offer plenty of travel options for your trip to Austin.
+Alternatively, many hotels such as the Rodeway Inn and Suites, Super 8 Downtown, or other rentals are available at a lower cost and offer plenty of travel options for your trip to Austin.